wp-plugins/wp-imageflow2/readme.txt

 There are three ways to insert a WP-ImageFlow Plus gallery:

-1. Select the built-in Wordpress media library attached images with the shortcode [wp-imageflow2]
+1. Select the images attached to your post/page with the shortcode [wp-imageflow2]
 2. Upload your pictures to a subfolder and use the shortcode [wp-imageflow2 dir=SUBFOLDER]
 3. Tag images in your media library using the Media Tags plugin by Paul Menard and use the shortcode [wp-imageflow2 mediatag=tagslug]

-Features:
+= Features =

 * Multiple galleries per page
 * Configure the background color, text color, container width and choose black or white for the scrollbar.